-Among the awe-inspiring shortlisted entries for this year’s Astronomy Photographer of the Year are pics of psychedelic auroras, spine-tingling meteor showers and the centre of the Heart Nebula.
-The last example is a star-clustered region of glowing gas in the Cassiopeia constellation – in case you didn’t already know.
-Once again entry to the Astronomy Photographer of the Year exhibition is free and you can expect to see remarkable photos from a record number of submissions, showcasing remarkable feats of astrophotography for a sixth year.
+Once again you can expect to see remarkable feats of astrophotography at the seventh Astronomy Photographer of the Year exhibition.
 It’s a chance to see magical views of both our own night sky and of galaxies far, far away.
-The winning spacey visions come from dozens of professional and amateur snappers in four categories: ‘Earth and Space’, ‘Our Solar System’, ‘Deep Space’ and ‘Young Astronomy Photographer of the Year’ for under-16s.
+The winning spacey visions come from dozens of professional and amateur snappers in various categories including ‘Planets, Comets and Asteroids’, ‘Stars and Nebulae’, ‘Galaxies’ and ‘Young Astronomy Photographer of the Year’ for under-16s.

 Astronomy Photographer of the Year

 Average User Rating

 4.1 / 5